techfreaque/octobot-spot-master-3000/README.md

 * paste your profile config JSON&#x20;

 ## Back testing results
+* the results are outdate and from an old version
 Back testing result for the default settings are in the screenshot's folder in this repository.

 ## Installation